alumae/kaldi-gstreamer-server/README.md

   * 0 -- Success.
 Usually used when recognition results are sent
   * 2 -- Aborted.
 Recognition was aborted for some reason.
   * 1 -- No speech.
 Sent when the incoming audio contains a large portion of silence or non-speech.
-  * 9 -- Not avalailable.
+  * 9 -- Not available.
 Used when all recognizer processes are currently in use and recognition cannot be performed.

 Websocket is always closed by the server after sending a non-zero status update.